fzanollo/nii-internship/README.md

 5. Convert anime information to RDF-turtle and store it locally using virtuoso.
    * Using: animeInfoToRDF.py
    * Parameters: input file name, output file name

+6. There are a couple of scripts that recover certain information, such as debut or personal data.
+This can be separately and added to local database if needed.